NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, no control, timer, temperature, presence sensor demand control, manual demand control
+     - no control, timer, temperature, presence sensor demand control, manual demand control
      - If the distribution system is Recirculation, the type of hot water recirculation control, if any.
    * - ``hot_water_distribution_recirc_piping_length``
      - false